 Most traditional tests of cognitive function are designed with the assumption that the person being evaluated has an intact motor system, so these tests underestimate children with motor challenges.
 To offset this bias, evaluation teams should include experts in sensory integration and motor functioning (typically occupational therapists with specialized training) as well as speech and language therapists who specialize in augmentative and facilitated communication.

-When we focus on a child’s individual differences—including sensory and motor capacities—we shift our priorities from focusing on skill acquisition to helping children to overcome challenges to communication.
+When we focus on a child’s individual differences—including sensory and motor capacities—we shift our priorities from focusing on teaching simple skills to helping children to overcome challenges to communication.

 Ido Kedar, a teen with autism, articulated the mistakes professionals make when he described his own experience with Applied Behavioral Analysis, the most common treatment approach for children with autism: